WebberHuang1118/harvester-study/volume-online-resize/README.md

      /var/lib/kubelet/pods/<hp-volume-UID>/volumes/kubernetes.io~csi/<pvc-uid>/mount/
      └─ disk.img  # Created by virt-handler
      ```
-   - The `hp-volume` pod’s container does not use this file, so it is not visible under `/path`.
+   - The `hp-volume` pod’s container does not use this file, so it is not visible.

 2. **virt-handler Detects the Hotplug Volume**
    - The `mountFileSystemHotplugVolume()` function (in `pkg/virt-handler/hotplug-disk/mount.go`) locates the CSI pod-mount path, creates `disk.img` if missing, and executes: